osism/release/docs/check-drift-kolla.md

 it is fetched remotely by default, or discovered by name under a `--base-dir`.
 Mirror the test pattern in `tests/kolla_drift/`: synthetic fixtures laid out as `fixtures/<repo-dir>/...` plus a `Config(..., base_dirs=(str(FIXT),))`.

+Then **document it in the group's doc**: a section of its own alongside the other plugins, opening with the stage it guards, then the command, then the **Reads:** and **Fix:** bullets.
+This is part of adding a plugin, not a follow-up. `kolla_source_ref_phase` merged without a section, which left its module docstring as the only description of a check an operator meets as a red line in a nightly report — and nothing about the run points at that docstring.